IIT-EnergySystemModels/openTEPES/doc/rst/InputData.rst

 Dictionaries.
 Sets
 ------------------
-The dictionaries include all the possible elements of the corresponding sets included in the optimization problem
+The dictionaries include all the possible elements of the corresponding sets included in the optimization problem.
+You can't use non-English characters (e.g., ó, º)

 ==========================  ===================================================================================================================
 File                        Description